chengyang0326/BERT-based-Sentiment-Analysis-with-PyTorch/README.md

 - [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805)
 - [Hugging Face Transformers](https://github.com/huggingface/transformers)
 - [PyTorch](https://pytorch.org/)
 ```

 Save this as `README.md` in your project directory.
-This file provides an overview of the project, instructions for setting up the environment, and details on how to run the training and prediction scripts.
+This file provides an overview of the project, instructions for setting up the environment, and details on how to run the script that includes both training and prediction functions.